FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/datetimemax.md

 - Relative values are: -1, -1M, -1H, -1D
 - Absolute values are: YYYYMMDDhhmmss with a maximum of 14 characters

-You can use this parameter in combination with <a href="../datetimemin" class="MCXref xref">datetimemin</a>.
+You can use this parameter in combination with [datetimemin](../datetimemin).

 ****Relative example****